CreatorAIPlaybook/TaxShieldPro/replit.md

 ### Configuration
 The app is configured for Vercel deployment with:
-- `vercel.json` - Deployment configuration with rewrites
+- `vercel.json` - Minimal configuration with SPA rewrite
-- `api/index.ts` - Serverless function adapter that exports the Express app
+- `api/subscribe.ts` - Native Vercel serverless function for Beehiiv API
-- `server/index.ts` - Dual-mode server (development with Vite, production for serverless)
+- `server/index.ts` - Development server only (not used in Vercel production)

 ### Deployment Steps
 1. Connect your GitHub repo to Vercel